-Dr. Greg White is the Principal and Owner of Sub-Terra Heritage Resource Investigations in Chico, California, as well as the TAC California Agent and the SAA State/Provincial Education Coordinator for Northern California.
-He earned his bachelor of arts in anthropology from Sonoma State University, and his masters and Ph.d at the University of California, Davis.
-Greg has worked as a archaeologist for over 40 years, and has authored extensive publications on California history and archaeology.
+Dr. Greg White is the Principal and Owner of Sub-Terra Heritage Resource Investigations in Chico, California and the SAA State/Provincial Education Coordinator for Northern California.
+He earned his bachelor of arts in anthropology from Sonoma State University, and his masters and PhD at the University of California, Davis.
+Greg has worked as an archaeologist for over 40 years and has authored extensive publications on California history and archaeology.

 This lecture series is sponsored by The Archaeological Conservancy and is free to our Members and the General Public.
 Recorded lectures will also be available on YouTube or on this page after the event.

 For questions about the event or how to register, please contact April Brown (email@example.com) or Sarah Webber (firstname.lastname@example.org).